GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/InstallWin.rst

 We are now logged into our container and can start :ref:`QuickStart`.

 .. note::
-    You might be prompted that you miss certificates to clone, this can be reolved installing *ca-certificates* and updating them
+    You might be prompted that you miss certificates to clone, this can be resolved by installing *ca-certificates* and updating them

         PS > apt install ca-certificates && update-ca-certificates